Frewx/Shell-Scripts/README.md

 Checks the ram usage of your system and mails it.
 You must configure the mail address in the code.
 This script can be used with cron.

+#extip.sh

+This script is for knowing about your external ip.
+It makes a get request to a website and returns your external ip on terminal.